How to Feel at Home While Living in a Continuing Care Retirement Community

 Feeling at Home in a Senior Living Community

 For example, consider a continuing care retirement community (CCRC).
 It’s where the heart meets home.
 Not some unfamiliar, unyielding place, but one you can make your own.
 Sure this new transition is a major milestone, but it can be full of many gains.
-Whatever your dreams and desires, CCRCs afford you an environment where you can achieve them all.
+Whatever your dreams and desires, a continuing care retirement community affords you an environment where you can achieve them all.
 And because it’s your home, it’s your life.
 You decide what each day holds.
 No pressing schedules, morning wakeup calls, or mandatory activity calendars to contend with.
 Independent living gives you complete control.
 The best part is that you can customize your surroundings to suit your tastes and create a sense of home within your new community.

 Promoting Wholeness of Body, Mind, and Spirit

 There’s more to CCRCs than the ability to bring home with you, meet new people, and discover new likes.
 You can also take advantage of the many long-term care options these communities afford.
-Focused on wholeness of body, mind, and spirit, CCRCs offer a continuum of care that can meet your individual care needs.
+Focused on wholeness of body, mind, and spirit, a continuing care retirement community offers a continuum of care that can meet your individual needs.
 If you should ever need personal care or skilled nursing services, CCRCs can offer you this.
-Supportive and assistive services equip you with a team of professionally trained nursing staff, rehabilitative therapists, dieticians and social workers that are available to assist you.
+Supportive and assistive services equip you with a team of professionally trained nursing staff, rehabilitative therapists, dieticians and social workers who are available to assist you.
 It’s the sense of home, wedded with long-term care security, that makes CCRCs a unique choice.

 Recreating the American Dream

 Let’s get back to the “American Dream” of owning one’s home.
 Home is where the heart is and you can create this dream wherever you decide to live.
 The dream isn’t about owning one’s home; it’s about creating a home.
 Friends, family, existing hobbies, personal touches, special moments, and memories make a house a home.
 These things stay with you wherever you are.